 ****Applicable to both Methods****

-- When you email us the measurements, you must indicate the length as "relaxed belt length" or "string length" so we don't wonder if you have already subtracted the industry standard of 3-5% for a new belt.
+- IMPORTANT: When you email us the measurements, please indicate if the length provided is "relaxed belt length" or "string length" as we need to know if the number is ballpark (rubber) or accurate (exact belt path) and so we don't wonder if you have already subtracted the industry standard of 3-5% for a new belt.

 - Please use English measurement system if reasonably possible for you.
 Metric is ok also but please use the same system for all measurements provided.

 - ALERT: Reminder, all belt sizes are spoken of in terms of the total length/circumference, never the diameter across the "loop" or circle the belt creates when at rest on a desk.